logo image Glasgow Home

 Kelvingrove Art Gallery & Museum

-1.8 miles west.
+1.8 miles northwest.
 Opened in 1901 with a great variety of Art, Artifacts and Animals from around the World.
 The Museum also has one of the top collections of Arms and Armour, and two room dedicated to Charles Rennie Mackintosh.
 Tel 0141 276 9599.
 FREE Admission.

 RS Page .
 Website .
 G3 8AG .
 Image